Yeah, and I can't believe that nobody's talking about that either.

 Wow, Rush, this is really an honor.

-And and I'm a caucus leader, and I'm in a county where there isn't even a stoplight in any of the towns around here.
+And I'm a caucus leader, and I'm in a county where there isn't even a stoplight in any of the towns around here.

-But we are concerned about it.
+But we are concerned about.

 Wait a second now.

-You did is that a local Iowa joke that most streets are one way and lead out of town?
+Is that a local Iowa joke that most streets are one way and lead out of town?

 It's my joke.